Linuxndroid/LEAK-FILE/README.md

 # LEAK-FILE
-FILE Download Through A Link, Practices and Learning Purpose
+FILE Download Through A Link, Practices and Learning Purpose, This is Just A Idea, Do Your Creativity and Make More Evil

 # Requirement
 - Python 3.11 or Above